Also in Spiritual Care:

-The Chapel/Quiet Room is at Woodend hospital located in the main block on the corridor leading to X-Ray, near the Porter's Office.
-Royal Aberdeen Children's Hospital.
+The Chapel/Quiet Room at Woodend hospital is located in the main block on the corridor leading to X-Ray, near the Porter's Office.

 There is a Mosque on the Foresterhill Site in Aberdeen, located to the rear of the Maternity Hospital, near the IM&T building.
 Friday prayer takes place there at lunchtime and the Mosque is open for regular prayer at any time of the day.
 Because this is in a separate building it may not be suitable for patients to attend.
 If the available time or the circumstances make it difficult to perform prayer at the Mosque facility there is always the choice of performing it in one of the chapels available in every hospital within NHS Grampian.
 However, the Friday prayer is only held at the Mosque facility.

 The Chapel in Dr Gray's Hospital in Elgin is located on the ground floor corridor between the old and new parts of the hospital.
 It is open to all for quiet prayer and meditation.
 The Sunday Service is held here.